ManticoreGamesInc/platform-documentation/src/tutorials/persistent_storage.md

 To save player's equipment, resources, level, or any other value that you associate with players, you can use **Persistent Storage**.
 This is a table of data organized by player, that will allow you access data for currently connected players.

-To save and use data for all players who have ever accessed the game, regardless of whether or not they are currently connected, use a [**Global Leaderboard**](https://docs.coregames.com/core_api/#leaderboards).

 For a complete tutorial on using Persistent Storage to save player resources and equipment, see the [Persistent Storage Tutorial](persistent_storage_tutorial.md)

 ## Using Persistent Storage